AzuraCast/azuracast.com/src/content/docs/docs/user-guide/streaming-software.md

 ### SHOUTcast

-The following settings are recommended for both ShoutCast v1 as v2 (DNAS 2)
+The following settings are recommended for both SHOUTcast v1 as v2 (DNAS 2)

-Note 1: Use the given port specified in the "ShoutCast v1 Clients" section.
+Note 1: Use the given port specified in the "SHOUTcast v1 Clients" section.

 Note 2: Be sure to select `v1`, as v2 will append the Stream ID (SID), which won't work.